canton7/RestEase/README.md

 This means that the primitive types most often used as query parameters - `string`, `int`, etc - are serialized correctly.

 However, some APIs require that you send e.g. JSON as a query parameter.
-In this case, you can mark the parameter for custom serialization using `QuerySerializationMethod`, and further control it by using a [custom serializer](#custom-serializers-and-deserializers).
+In this case, you can mark the parameter for custom serialization using `QuerySerializationMethod.Serialized`, and further control it by using a [custom serializer](#custom-serializers-and-deserializers).

 For example:
 ```csharp